 - Spending exorbitant amounts of money to get insoles & heat moulding your boots to fit your feet

 Common Mistakes When Picking Out A Pair Of Snowboarding Boots

 - Boots that are too big or too small

 - Choosing the cheapest pair of boots without consideration for fit and quality

 - Buying boots not suitable for your riding style and skill level

-We will be opening Singapore’s first snowboard store and fitting studio, which means you can try on the boots before committing to a purchase (yay!).
-With the widest selection of snowboard boots and snowboard gear, you’ll be able to get fitted by our team, take advice and recommendations before deciding on your purchase.
-Head on our webpage to find out more on when our store will be opening to schedule a fitting session!
+Hot Tip!
+We have opened Singapore’s first & only snowboard store and fitting studio, which means you can try on the boots before committing to a purchase (yay!).
+With the widest selection of snowboard boots and snowboard gear in South East Asia, you’ll be able to get fitted by our team, take advice and recommendations before deciding on your purchase.

 Here’s how to get the perfect fit for your first (or next) pair of snowboard boots: